wing-puah/thegeekwing-jekyll/_posts/lifestyle/2016-03-26-how-weight-lifting-saves-my-life.md

 title:  "How weight lifting saves my life"
 date:   2016-03-26 13:54:35 +0800
 categories:
-  - "Fitness"
+  - "Lifestyle"
 banner: "/blog/2017/03/barbell.jpg"
-tags: [weight lifting, self-esteem, gym, weight loss]
+tags: [weight lifting, self-esteem, gym, weight loss, fitness]
 ---

 Have you ever felt that you are not good enough for your role?
 I have.